flucoma/flucoma-docs/doc/BufPitch.rst

 :control minFreq:

    The minimum frequency that the algorithm will search for an estimated fundamental.
 This sets the lowest value that will be generated.
+The default is 20.

 :control maxFreq:

    The maximum frequency that the algorithm will search for an estimated fundamental.
 This sets the highest value that will be generated.
+The default is 10000.

 :control unit: